romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 this method deletes one or more rows, based on other conditions specified in the query.

-By default `.delete` will return count of inserted records.
+By default `.delete` will return count of deleted records.

 Place `.select`, or `.selectAll`, or `.get` before `.delete` to specify returning columns.